DanielLarsenNZ/HelloAspDotNetCore/README.md

 * `Colour` - Sets the background colour of the Footer
 * `loader.io` The loader.io validation key.
 When this setting is present the app will respond to [loader.io](https://loader.io) host validation requests.
 * `StartupDelaySeconds` - The number of seconds to delay the ASP.NET Core startup process (to simulate application startup).
 If this setting is missing, empty or not an integer, there will be no delay.
+* `GetUrls` - A semicolon delimited list of URL's to get.
+If present, the page will request these URLs and return the reponse code for each request.

 ### Blob settings